Faculty Scholarship Repository

 Abstract:

-Considered in its entirety, this Article suggests that legislative decisions regarding judicial exposure can enhance or diminish the effectiveness of other statutory and constitutional tools of democratic accountability such as administrative procedures or oversight.
-Simply, the level of administrative exposure to the judiciary has profound implications for the American separation of powers system of governance.
+Considered in its entirety, this Article suggests that legislative decisions regarding judicial exposure can enhance or diminish the effectiveness of other statutory and constitutional tools of democratic accountability, such as administrative procedures or oversight.
+Simply put, the level of administrative exposure to the judiciary has profound implications for the American separation of powers system of governance.

 Total Views